ghoomfrog/silili/README.md

 The syllable structure is (C(C))V(V)(C(C)), with an ultimate structure of CCVVCC.

 Duplicate vowels within the same syllable aren't allowed (e.g. *aa*).

-Onomatopoeias and emphasis are the only exception to this rule.
+Onomatopoeias and emphasis are the only exception to these rules.

 # Grammar